U.S. Route 66 in Illinois: Original route

 U.S. Route 66 originally followed IL 4 north of Hamel.
-This alignment navigated through Staunton, Sawyerville, Benld, Gillespie and Carlinville to Nilwood.
+This alignment navigated through Staunton, Sawyerville, Benld, Gillespie, and Carlinville to Nilwood.
 The section of US 66/IL 4 from Nilwood to Girard was listed on the National Register of Historic Places on May 23, 2002.
 Route 66 continues along IL 4 north through Virden, Thayer, to Auburn.
 A section of IL 4 north of Auburn and south of Springfield, which was also part of the original span of US 66, was listed on the National Register of Historic Places on August 6, 1998.
 This is the last brick alignment in Illinois.
 Route 66 then passed through Chatham, and entered Springfield.
 Breaking off of IL 4, the route passed the Illinois State Capitol and the Old State Capitol.

 Eastern alternate route

 An alternate route northward from Hamel was opened in 1930.
 It followed IL 4 for 3 mi, then branched off to the east, bypassing Staunton.
 The road moved northeast through Mount Olive past the Soulsby Service Station.
 The alignment from Litchfield to Mount Olive was added to the National Register of Historic Places on November 29, 2001.
 This segment is a 9.35 mi stretch that begins northwest of Mount Olive in southeastern Macoupin County and ends about 1 mi north of the intersection of US 66 and IL 16 in Litchfield.
-This alignment passed through North Litchfield, South Litchfield, Cahokia and Mount Olive townships.
+This alignment passed through North Litchfield, South Litchfield, Cahokia, and Mount Olive townships.
 The terrain through the area is mostly flat.
 Unlike other sections of Route 66 in Illinois that are listed on the National Register, the segment from Litchfield to Mount Olive does not include any contributing structures such as bridges or culverts.
 The Ariston Café in Litchfield is the longest-operating restaurant along the former US 66.
 The Belvidere Café, Motel, and Gas Station also provided services to travelers.
-This alternate alignment continued north past Waggoner, Farmersville, Divernon, Glenarm and joined the original path in Springfield near the Old Capitol Building.
+This alternate alignment continued north past Waggoner, Farmersville, Divernon, Glenarm, and Cotton Hill, and joined the original path in Springfield near the Old Capitol Building.

 The increased military traffic along US 66 during World War II and the consequent extreme demands put on the road bed caused parts of the road to be replaced along this stretch during the 1940s.
 This stretch of US 66 became a four-lane road with two lanes in each direction; the new lanes became the southbound lanes.
 For 2.15 mi south of Litchfield, the southbound lanes still carry two-way traffic.
 A new alignment of Route 66 headed northeast of Hamel through Livingston.
 This new section bypassed Mount Olive to the northeast, later running west of the old route through Litchfield before rejoining the original path.
 Sections of the older alternate route were destroyed during the 1930s when Lake Springfield was created; the fragments of the old route that remain were added to the National Register of Historic Places on May 12, 2009.